OneRain233/Programming-Project-Coursework-2/PlanningReport.md

 ### Introduction

 This project aims at finding the shortest route between the two given points.
 The project I choose it the first project which is *Route finding*.
 This project should implement that find the shortest way between the two given points.
 First, the project should read the given map file into the data structure.
-Then, it should build the graph first using adjacent list and then use Dijkstra algorithm to find the shortest way.
+Then, it should build the graph first using adjacent list and then use Dijkstra and Bellman Ford algorithm to find the shortest way.
 The graph data structure will be la strut which have the attribute `id, to, len`, which are the `id` is the node id and `to` is the destination of the node and  `len` is the weight of the edge.
 Then the node structure of node will be like `id, lat, lon, edges`, while `id ` is the  id of the node, `lat` and `lon` is the latitude and longitude of the node, `edges` is the head of linked list that contains all the edges of the nodes.
 Then it should record the `path` of the shortest way and at last, it should visualize the graph and the found shortest way using the given information about nodes and links.

 ### Modules